marcelomagario/portfolio/README.md

 # Personal Portfolio

-This is a personal portfolio project that uses a Node.js backend and React frontend.
+This is a full-stack portfolio project built to showcase my skills in backend and frontend development.

+The backend uses Node.js, Express, PostgreSQL, Redis and AWS SES for email handling.
+The frontend is a React + TypeScript SPA with protected routes and dynamic content.

+I use this project to experiment with architecture patterns, authentication, Docker, testing, and deployment strategies.

 ## Project Status